vlanzarini80-source/Lanzarini-Model-Energy-Saving/README.md

 ---

-## 💡 The Logic of the Simulation: Why Bitcoin?
+## 💡 The Logic of the Theoretical Simulation: Why Bitcoin?

 This simulation addresses a critical systemic risk in digital finance.
 Bitcoin serves as the **"Sentinel Asset"** for this validation due to its structural transparency.